uptoratlen/tpLinkM4Reboot/README.md

 What it does.
 Well let's demonstrate it in a video.
 [Demo Video](http://www.kastaban.de/demo_mp4/tpLinkM4Reboot.mp4 "Demo Video")
 I blurred the video, but if you are familiar with the webpage, you will see what it does and how it navigates.
 The video was stopped when the reboot would have been executed.
-But as my family would raised some concerns when I reboot the WiFi right during the day...well you admin life is hard...
+But as my family would raised some concerns when I reboot the Wi-Fi right during the day...well you admin life is hard...

 The steps the automation does are:
 * sign in